petar-lazarov/A.HELLO.MANUAL/specs/turn-off-power.md

 {% if page %} {% assign spec = page %} {% endif %}

 # {{ spec.title }}
-This tests different shutdown stages for each device.
-The device `type` will be displayed during the power cycle shutdown sequence.
+This test verifies shutdown stages for each device.
+The device type will always be displayed during the power cycle shutdown sequence.

 - The timeout specific to each device type required for verification
-- Device specifics can be found on the staging site.
+- Any Device specifics requirements can be found on the staging site.

 ## [setup]
 The following is the requirement matrix: